tkamenoko/spangle/markdown/api/models/http-py.md

     ) -> "Response"
 ```

 Set cookie value to given key with params.
-Chainable

 **Args**